rmettler/cpp_delegates/README.md

 > engine turned off
 > brakes on

-## Dependencies

-The delegates only depend on following headers of the C++ standard library:

-- `<algorithm>`
-- `<cstddef>`
-- `<exception>`
-- `<type_traits>`
-- `<utility>`

-## Comparision with other solutions
+## Comparison with other solutions

-Similar C++ standard library counterparts, in behavior and interface:
+Similar C++ standard library counterparts in behavior and interface are:

 - `std::move_only_function` (C++23)
-  Very similar by constraints and efficency.
-However, it is undefined behavior when an `std::move_only_function` is called empty.
-For _C++ delegates_, this behavior is definable.
+  Very similar by constraints and efficiency.
+However, it is undefined behavior when a `std::move_only_function` is called empty.
+For _C++ delegates_, this behavior is always defined and configurable.
 - `std::function` (C++11)
   Copyable but less efficient.
 Throws an exception when called empty.

 ## Design decisions

-- Why do delegates take ownership of assigned function objects?
+- **Why do delegates take ownership of assigned function objects?**
-  Lets take the example `delegate<void()> d = []() {};`.
+  Let's take the example `delegate<void()> d = []() {};`.
 If the delegate would only reference the function object created by the lambda expression, it may easily happen, that the assigned function object is already destroyed when the delegate is called.
-To make safe usage of the delegate easy and unsafe usage hard, the delegate takes the ownership of a function object.
+To make safe usage of the delegate easy and unsafe usage hard, the delegate takes the ownership of the function object.
-  Note, that it is still necessary to manage the lifetime of objects that the function object captures by reference.
+  Note that it is still necessary to manage the lifetime of objects that the assigned function object captures by reference.

-- Why is the size of the delegate `sizeof(void*) + 2*sizof(void(*)())`?
+- **Why is the size of the delegate `sizeof(void*) + 2*sizof(void(*)())`?**

   - One function pointer stores the function that invokes the target.
   - One function pointer stores the function that destroys an assigned function object.
 This happens either when the delegate is destroyed or when a target is dropped.
   - The object pointer stores the address where the function object is stored.
-Or, with small object optimization, the function object is stored within the memory of the pointer.
+Or, with small object optimization, the function object is stored within the memory of the object pointer.

-  Thus, it is already the minimum size needed to achieve the above.
-And the size is kept at that minimum for to be available for memory restricted devices.
+  Thus, the size is kept at the required minimum, with memory restricted devices in mind.

-- Why can't I copy delegates, why are they move-only?
+- **Why can't I copy delegates, why are they move-only?**

   - It would need another function pointer stored within the delegate that increases its size significantly.
-  - Copying the delegate may only lead to a shallow copy of the target but a deep copy might be needed.
-Because the delegate hides the assigned target, this issue is not visible.
+  - Copying the delegate may only lead to a shallow copy of the target, but a deep copy might be needed.
+Because the delegate hides the assigned target, this issue is invisible.

   As a result, the _C++ delegates_ are move only.
 If you need multiple instances of the same delegate, just create multiple delegates and assign the same target.

-- Why can't I directly assign a function to a _C++ delegate_, as for example with  `std::move_only_function`?
+- **Why can't I directly assign a function to a _C++ delegate_, as for example with `std::move_only_function`?**
   Because it is less optimizable and may lead to less efficient code.

   - With direct assignment `delegate<void()> d = &function;`: